webmiddle/webmiddle/README.md

 ## Remote execution

-WebMiddle services can be turned into REST APIs by using the `webmiddle-server` package, allowing remote access via HTTP or WebSocket.
+webmiddle services can be turned into REST APIs by using the `webmiddle-server` package, allowing remote access via HTTP or WebSocket.

 Suppose you have the following services: